Dr Krzysztof Nawratek

 - View this article in WRRO Radical Inclusivity.
 Architecture and Urbanism.
 Barcelona: dpr-Barcelona.

-- De-colonising public spaces in Malaysia: dating in Kuala Lumpur. cultural geographies.
+- De-colonizing public spaces in Malaysia: dating in Kuala Lumpur.
+Cultural Geographies, 27(4), 615-629.
 View this article in WRRO

 - Performative interventions to re-claim, re-define and produce public space in different cultural and political contexts.
-Archnet-IJAR: International Journal of Architectural Research.
+Archnet-IJAR: International Journal of Architectural Research, 13(3), 718-735.
 View this article in WRRO

 - An urban partisan: Carl Schmitt's and Jacob Taubes’ guide for urban revolution.
 Journal of Architecture and Urbanism, 38(1), 3-10.
 View this article in WRRO